Norwood Public Schools:

 - Set clear, achievable personal learning/achievement goals with students (individualize as much as possible).
 Finds ways for them to take charge of their own learning!

-- Give students as much say (choice) as possible in determining and setting their learning goals for the year/semester/month/unit.
+- Give students as much say (voice & choice) as possible in determining and setting their learning goals for the year/semester/month/unit.
 We want students to become responsible for their own successes.
+Make sure students have plenty of opportunities to express themselves and their identitiy constructively.

 - Provide students with concrete examples (exemplars) of what proficient and exemplary work looks like for the work at hand.